 Causes of Fever

-While not all fevers are preventable, certain measures can reduce the risk:
+While not all are preventable, certain measures can reduce the risk:

 • Hand Hygiene: Regular handwashing with soap and water.